taranjeet/taranjeet.github.io/about.md

 I successfully ideated, designed and developed products in hyperlocal, ecommerce, foodtech and edtech and onboarded users.

+I built an [open source project](https://github.com/cloud-cv/evalai) (650+ stars, 300+ forks on Github) which is used by organizations like Stanford, Carnegie Mellon, Facebook AI Research.
+A [company](https://caliper.ai/) is also built around a forked version of it.

 Here are some details about my initiatives and experiences

 [Book Contribution](#book-contribution) \| [Open Source Contributions](#open-source-contributions) \| [Entrepreneurial Attempts](#entrepreneurial-attempts) \| [Hackathons](#hackathons)